montroly/fansyloader/README.md

 For this Fansyloader allows you to download your content from Onlyfans and Fansly easily and quickly, without reading long installation instructions or making complicated configurations.

+Leave a star if you like it. 🌟

 ## Using

 1. Download the [last released version](https://github.com/montroly/fansyloader/releases)